syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 The square measurement annotation is displayed as square shape in the page.
 The area of the square is measured when you change the square bound and is displayed in the pop-up window.

-[PdfSquareMeasurementAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfSquareMeasurementAnnotation.html) class is used to add a square measurement annotation to the page.
+[PdfSquareMeasurementAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfSquareMeasurementAnnotation.html) is used to add a square measurement annotation to the page.

 {% tabs %}